automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Sinosauropteryx.md

 # Sinosauropteryx
-## Description: The first dinosaur proven to have feathers.
+## The first dinosaur proven to have feathers.